OlekZak/OlekZak.github.io/README.md

-This is my personal portfolio of my work that I do for my 3 main interests: \n Games \n
+This is my personal portfolio of my work that I do for my 3 main interests:

+Games

-Software \n
+Software

-Hardware \n
+Hardware